 I recently had the opportunity to test drive Virtual Volumes on Nimble Storage.
 This was my first time ever touching a Nimble Storage array, and if I had to summarize the experience in one word it would be simplicity.
-The array setup, VVol configuration, and eventually management of my VVols was extremely simple, highly available, and had some pretty differentiating functionality.
+The array setup, vVols configuration, and eventually management of my vVols was extremely simple, highly available, and had some pretty differentiating functionality.

-Like most vendor VVol implementations, Nimble VVols are tuned through SPBM to be an exact fit for the application that will run within them.
-Simple policies allow you to configure block size, compression, deduplication, flash usage policy, encryption, and data protection on a per-VVol basis.
+Like most vendor vVols implementations, Nimble vVols are tuned through SPBM to be an exact fit for the application that will run within them.
+Simple policies allow you to configure block size, compression, deduplication, flash usage policy, encryption, and data protection on a per-vVol basis.
 One of the interesting things with Nimble is how they provide application policies pre-configured for commonly used applications.
-Since Nimble is a block storage array providing storage over iSCSI and Fibre Channel protocols and not a NAS, I guess it goes without saying that there is no NFS support for VVols on Nimble.
+Since Nimble is a block storage array providing storage over iSCSI and Fibre Channel protocols and not a NAS, I guess it goes without saying that there is no NFS support for vVols on Nimble.

 The Nimble VASA Provider

 Nimble has made the design choice of running the VASA provider directly on the Nimble array itself, rather than relying on an external virtual appliance to host the provider.
 Nimble arrays are highly available in an active/standby configuration and have demonstrated uptime as measured across thousands of arrays at over 8,100 customers to be 99.9997% available.
 As the VASA provider runs directly on the array, it is also highly available thanks to the availability of the underlying platform.
 Should the active controller in the Nimble array fail for some reason, the standby controller will take over and continue to provide data services without any resulting loss in performance.
 This holds true for the VASA provider as well, making the provider as highly available as the arrays themselves.